4 types of dashboards: Operational, analytical, strategic & tactical

 In summary:

-- Operational types of dashboards tell you what is happening now
+Operational dashboards tell you what is happening right now

-- Strategic types of dashboards track key performance indicators
+Strategic dashboards track key performance indicators against long-term goals

-- Analytical types of dashboards process data to identify trends
+Analytical dashboards process data to identify trends and inform targets

-- Tactical types of dashboards offer detailed insights into short-term projects and departmental goals
+Tactical dashboards offer detailed insights into short-term projects and departmental goals

 What is an operational dashboard?

-An operational dashboard helps you monitor real-time or transactional data against key metrics and KPIs, such as sales performance and inventory levels.
-What’s great about operational dashboards is that they update frequently—even up to the minute!
+An operational dashboard monitors real-time or near-real-time data against key metrics and KPIs, such as sales performance and inventory levels.
+It updates frequently, sometimes to the minute, so front-line workers, supervisors, and team leads always know where things stand.

 Metrics you can track on an operational dashboard

-- Return on ad spend to track the effectiveness of your digital advertising dollars
+Return on ad spend to track the effectiveness of your advertising spend

 What is a strategic dashboard?

-Strategic dashboards are used to monitor the status of KPIs related to overall business performance, including market position and financial health.
-Unlike operational dashboards, it updates less frequently since it focuses on long-term trends and objectives.
+A strategic dashboard monitors the status of KPIs related to overall business performance, including market position and financial health.
+It updates less frequently than an operational dashboard because it focuses on long-term trends and objectives.

 Metrics you can track on a strategic dashboard

-- Earnings before interest, tax, depreciation, and amortization (otherwise known as EBITDA)
+Earnings before interest, tax, depreciation, and amortization (EBITDA)

 What is an analytical dashboard?

-Analytical dashboards help you make sense of large volumes of data.
-With them, users can assess trends, predict outcomes, and set targets based on historical data.
+An analytical dashboard helps you make sense of large volumes of data.
+Users can assess trends, predict outcomes, and set targets based on historical patterns, without needing a data analyst to interpret the results for them.

 Metrics you can track on an analytical dashboard

-- Annual contract value to track the dollar amount an average customer contract is worth
+Annual contract value to understand what an average customer contract is worth

 What is a tactical dashboard?

-A tactical dashboard is used to connect strategic planning and operational activities.
-These tools offer real-time or near-real-time data to help users make informed decisions that affect short-term goals and strategies.
+A tactical dashboard bridges strategic planning and daily operations.
+It provides real-time or near-real-time data to support decisions that affect short-term goals, specific projects, and departmental targets.

-- Milestones reached to track the status of ongoing projects and operations
+Milestones reached to track the status of ongoing projects

-- Machine uptime and employee productivity to check resource utilization
+Machine uptime and employee productivity to monitor resource utilization

-Learn more about dashboard design and the secrets to an incredibly effective dashboard in our guide to dashboard design.
+Learn more about dashboard design and what makes a dashboard genuinely effective in our guide to dashboard design.

 How to choose the right dashboard based on business reporting requirements